xDaveN/OP_CAT/README.md

    The Bitcoin protocol is subject to changes and upgrades over time.
 Developers relying on OP_CAT need to stay informed about potential alterations to the protocol, including the introduction or removal of opcodes.
 Changes in the protocol could impact existing applications and scripts, necessitating updates to maintain compatibility.

-   Staying abreast of protocol changes is paramount for developers leveraging OP_CAT in their applications.
+   Staying informed of protocol changes is paramount for developers leveraging OP_CAT in their applications.
 A proactive approach to understanding protocol upgrades ensures that developers can adapt their scripts to remain compatible with the evolving Bitcoin ecosystem.
 Collaboration within the developer community and effective communication regarding protocol changes contribute to a smoother transition and continued innovation within the Bitcoin network.